nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-multi_member_llc_overview.md

 This pass-through taxation can be advantageous for many businesses, as it avoids the double taxation that corporations face.

-However, multi-member LLCs also have the option to be taxed as a corporation, [either a C corporation or an S corporation](https://www.businessinitiative.org/s-corp-vs-c-corp/).
+However, multi-member LLCs also have the option to be taxed as a corporation, <a href="/comparison/s-corp-vs-c-corp/" target="_blank">either a C corporation or an S corporation</a>.

 Choosing the appropriate tax classification depends on the specific circumstances of the business and its owners.